 One thing we learned in 2020 is that our jobs are never secure and having multiple streams of income is better than having one.
-So with this mindset, many people decided to take their financial freedom into their own hands and started trading while locked down at home during the coronavirus pandemic.
+With this mindset, many people decided to take their financial freedom into their own hands and started trading while locked down at home during the coronavirus pandemic.

 Our List of the Best Forex Brokers for Beginners

 When determining the list of forex brokers for beginners, we examined the regulations, withdrawal and deposit fees, trade commissions, spreads, and minimum deposits of each broker.
 Based on this, we came up with the following list.